gabesargeant/blog/gabrielsargeant/content/posts/this_site_4/index.md

 .....wait for it......
 I read somewhere Hugo was a static website generator....
 That's it.
 I also think I also read that it was written in Go.
-I'm usually more choosy about things, but I like Go so yeah.
-Also I don't know what I don't know yet so I can't see the major product differentiation points between all the static site generators out there.
+I'm usually more choosy about things, but I like Go.
+And importantly I don't know what I don't know yet.
+So I can't make a bad call with picking a static site generator.

 **Impression so far**
 I've been a little out of the loop on what's important to people on the internet for a while.
 It seems to me like Url prettiness is high up there.
 I have a lot of files named index.md and a lot of folders.
 I'm not sure how I like using folders as the main indicator of what the content is contained within.
 I was more hoping to have one big soup of .md files.
 But I'm open to new ways of doing things.
 As with any tool like Hugo there's probably a way around this issue.
 But it just feels awkward at the moment.